How to choose and prepare rhubarb with links to easy rhubarb recipes, perfect if you have a lot during the season.

-Rhubarb is in season from April to September in France.
-Spring; Summer;
+Rhubarb is in season from April to September in France during Spring and Summer.

 What is Rhubarb?

-- It's a plant that grows mainly in northern France and is easily homegrown, as it doesn't need much care and needs not too much heat and plenty of water.
+- It's a tart plant that grows mainly in northern France and is easy to grow, as it doesn't need much care: not too much heat and plenty of water.

-While the leaves are inedible, the stalks are delicious and can grow up to a meter, growing quickly as of April.
+While the leaves are inedible (toxic), the thick pink, red or greenish stalks are deliciously edible.
+The stalks (similar in appearance to celery but not taste) can grow up to a meter, growing quickly as of April.

 - According to Larousse Gastronomique, rhubarb originated in Asia and was brought to Europe by Marco Polo in the 16th century.
 However, it was only made popular in cooking by the British (hence pies and crumbles) and came to France in the 19th century.

-- Low in calories but always needs sugar added, as extremely acidic.
+- Low in calories but always needs sugar added, as extremely acidic or sour.

-Due to its acidity, rhubarb contains potassium, magnesium, iron and vitamins - and is particularly high in calcium;
+Due to its acidity, rhubarb is an antioxidant, contains potassium, magnesium, iron and vitamins - and is particularly high in calcium.

 If you have excess rhubarb, make batches of this delicious rhubarb compote (also on video).
 It's low in sugar, keeps well and freezes well in jam jars.